abk304/Official-Capstone/README.md

 Team: Team 5

 Team members:
-Abhay Kaushik
+Abhay Kaushik,
-Nan-Rong Hui
+Nan-Rong Hui,
-Neithan Dutt
+Neithan Dutt,
 Jesse Turinayo Mutabazi

 You will find all individual scripts used for different sensors, all of which must be initiated by